TAMU-CPT/galaxy-apollo-docs/doc/Apollo.rst

 9000, on the forward strand (7th column), with an ID of ``gene00001`` and a Name of ``EDEN``.

 Below the gene, is an mRNA feature.
 We can infer that it is "below" in the hierarchy based on the last column which has a *Parent* of ``gene00001``.
-Similarly all four exons and all four CDSs have a Parent of ``mRNA00001``. ``ID``, ``Name``, and ``Parent`` are all known as *feature attributes*.
+Similarly all four exons and all four CDSs have a Parent of ``mRNA00001``.
+``ID``, ``Name``, and ``Parent`` are all known as *feature attributes*.
 Metadata about a feature.
 However, more information than just the names, IDs, and relationships goes into feature attributes.
-Often you will see Notes, sometimes Products, and many more.
-Only a couple of these attributes have standards defining what information they contain, the rest are free to be used as you like.
+Often you will see Notes, sometimes Products, and many other tags besides.
+Only a couple of these attributes have standards defining what information they contain, the rest are free to be used as your organisation specifies, or as you like.

-All of this is a little bit excessive for phages where exons are rare, and mRNAs not involved, but nevertheless, we want to make sure our data is accessible to other researchers so they can do experiments building on our work.
+All of this is a little bit excessive for phages where real introns are rare, and mRNAs not involved, but nevertheless, we want to make sure our data is accessible to other researchers so they can do experiments building on our work.

 (It is more important that you know the format exists, and that it encodes parent-child biological relationships, than that you know the